Student and academic support

 Student Systems and Records plays a central role in the delivery of accurate and timely information to the University's statutory returns and ensures the quality and integrity of curriculum and student records.

-Student Administration provides administration throughout the student lifecycle, and is responsible for implementing consistent practice across all four faculties.
+Student Administration provides administration throughout the student lifecycle, and is responsible for implementing consistent practice across all 3 colleges.